 All posts by localsplashdev

-Google driverless vehicleGoogle, the global technology pioneer, is turning fiction into reality once again.
+google driverless vehicleGoogle, the global technology pioneer, is turning fiction into reality once again.
 This can be recently seen with “Autonomous Vehicles,” better known as driverless vehicles.

 Since their announcement in 2010, Google has been hard at work perfecting this innovative automobile, a Toyota Prius which, according to Google, utilizes “video cameras, radar sensors and a laser range finder to ‘see’ other traffic as well as detailed maps.”
 This generously goes beyond the currently marketed ‘self-park’ cars such as the Lexus LS 460.